SovereignCloudStack/csctl/docs/design.md

 ### Stable

 The stable mode requires the developer to specify an existing GitHub repository (in the future other ways of storing release assets are possible) via environment variables.
-The csmctl will search for the latest release fitting to the configuration of provider, cluster stack name, and Kubernetes version (e.g. docker-ferrol-1-27-vXXX).
+The csctl will search for the latest release fitting to the configuration of provider, cluster stack name, and Kubernetes version (e.g. docker-ferrol-1-27-vXXX).
 Then it will download the required release assets and check whether anything has changed in the cluster addon and node image section.
 Depending on that information it will calculate the next version, e.g. v2 after v1, or will leave the version the same if nothing changed.

 ### Hash